motkeg/linux-design/ex1/ex1.md

 # Task 10

-For each executable file in `/usr/bin`, use `ldd` to find out which dynamic libraries it uses.
+For each executable file in `/usr/bin`, use `ldd` to find out which dynamic libraries it is linked against.
 For each “real” dynamic library, located directly under `/lib64` or /usr/lib64` (note that one is a symlink to another), ignoring subdirectories, find out the package that it belongs to using `repoquery`, and print all such short package names without repetitions.

 For example, `ldd /usr/bin/ls` lists
 ```
 libacl.so.1 => /lib64/libacl.so.1 (0x00007fdf52f06000)
 ```
-among other things. `/lib64` is just a symlink, so the file is registered in database of installed packages as `/usr/lib64/libacl.so.1.1.0`. `repoquery` reports that this library belongs to package `libacl-0:2.2.51-12.el7.x86_64`, the name being `libacl`.
-Hence, a part of the output is:
+among other entries. `/lib64` is just a symlink, so the file is registered in database of installed packages as `/usr/lib64/libacl.so.1`. `repoquery` reports that this library belongs to package `libacl-0:2.2.51-12.el7.x86_64`, the short name being `libacl`.
+Hence, the output looks like:
 ```
 kmod-libs
 krb5-libs